Parameterizing DFT+U+V from Hybrid Functionals: A Wannier-Function-Based Approach for Strongly Correlated Materials: Introduction

-In this way, one can obtain both (i) a set of localized basis functions [Wannier functions (WFs)] suitable for describing the low-energy electronic states near the Fermi level and (ii) the parameters of an extended Hubbard model, including inter-site interactions for an arbitrary number of coordination shells.
-These parameters can then be used in practical DFT+$U$+$V$ calculations, for example for structural relaxations, and can also serve as input for more advanced electronic-structure approaches such as DFT+DMFT~\cite{Georges1996,Kotliar2006} or for low-energy model analyses.
+In this way, one obtains both (i) a set of localized basis functions [Wannier functions (WFs)] suitable for describing the low-energy electronic states near the Fermi level and (ii) an effective extended-Hubbard parametrization of the hybrid-functional correction, including inter-site interactions for an arbitrary number of coordination shells.
+Because the basis, energy window, and interaction range are explicit, the extracted parameters can be interpreted not only as inputs for less expensive DFT+$U$+$V$ calculations for related larger models, such as slabs, heterostructures, or defect supercells, but also as effective on-site and inter-site interactions for more advanced electronic-structure approaches such as DFT+DMFT~\cite{Georges1996,Kotliar2006} or for low-energy model analyses, provided that the local chemical environment of the corrected orbitals remains sufficiently similar.
+At the same time, the mapping depends on these technical choices: the Wannier projection, energy window, and real-space cutoff define the subspace in which the parameters are fitted.
+The resulting $U$ and $V$ values should therefore be regarded as effective quantities for this specified subspace, rather than unique material constants.